 #GrayHairMovement is here to stay, and I feel like my experience can inspire other women to join it.
 Now, after quitting coloring my hair, I blossom like never before and get tons of compliments every day.
 Moreover, this decision led me to other brave actions, such as designing a new profession and spreading my words online.
 Read on to learn from my gray hair transition story, a story of self-love and acceptance!

 I was born and raised in Argentina.
 I always loved dancing, acting, and striking poses for photos.
 I was also good at math, and so I developed a successful career in Market Research.
 My profession took me from Buenos Aires to London, and from working as an executive for top brands to having my own blooming agency.
 During these 2 decades, I became an expert in brands, image, and in communicating emotions to people.

 In my late 40s, still working in my former profession, I moved to London.
 By that time, I was feeling deeply that I needed a career change.
-As for my hair, I colored it as needed, even though I didn’t feel like I had time or natural interest for that.
+As for my hair, I colored it as needed, even though I didn’t feel like I had the time or natural interest in that.
 The first silver strands had occurred by that moment, and I felt like I was beginning a new chapter in life.
 It was in only my power to make it good or bad.

 A Need to Lighten My Day to Day

 Along with thinking of doing something new, I brought to life something I had in mind since my early 40s: Stop coloring my hair to hide the whites.
 I was tired of spending fortunes and hours at hairdressers having my hair colored, and, as a newcomer to London, I was struggling with time and money.
 Hiding my whites meant visiting the salon every 2 weeks, so finally getting rid of the compulsory every-2-weeks hairdresser visit fit perfectly with the possibility of investing that time and money on more rewarding things.